 One of the reasons I love blogging is because you get to learn so many tricks from so many people.
-This trick was brought to my attention by a reader after I posted about one gardening chore I hate.
+This trick was brought to my attention by a reader after I posted about one gardening chore I hate which is thinning seedlings.
 If you didn’t read the post let me tell you, in short, that thinning seedlings is not one of my favorite things to do.
 Even though I try to sow seeds in the correct spacing from the start, many times I mess up.
 Especially when it comes to the tiniest seeds like carrot or lettuce seeds.

 So in an effort to avoid thinning, I am going to sow seed tapes.
 The “tape” is just a strip of toilet paper with seeds “glued” to it in the correct spacing.
 When planting time comes, you plant the tape, and voilá… your seedlings spaced perfectly.